hepto/c120/README.md

 ./get_iplayer.sh --get ID
 ```

-This will get that episode and put it in tje right location so that next time `c120` runs it will create an RSS feed for it.
+This will get that episode and put it in the right location so that next time `c120` runs it will create an RSS feed for it.

 BUT, you are more likely to want to schedule a series!  `get_iplayer` is clever enough to work out a series from a single episode, so simply call: